tguild/vehicle_signal_specification/README.md

 The branches do not have to be defined in any specific order as long as each branch component is defined somewhere in the vspec file (or an included vspec file).

-## <a name="mixing-signals-and-attributes"/>MIXING SIGNALS AND ATTRIBUTES
-Items, such as which side the driver sits on, the vehicle weight, engine displacement, and other configuration data can optionally be used with VSS.

 # SIGNAL SPECIFICATION FORMAT